Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Are you an experienced Electrical Maintenance Engineer looking to take the next step in your career within a UK leading organisation?

-Do you want a role where you can develop your skills through external training, progress within a growing organisation, and boost your earnings with enhanced overtime?
+Do you want a role where you can develop your skills through external training on Robotics, PLC and Automation, progress within a growing organisation, and boost your earnings with enhanced overtime?

 Due to continued investment and growth, we are seeking a motivated Electrical Maintenance Engineer to join a highly skilled team within a forward-thinking, multi-million-pound organisation.